 How to Cope with Stress using Effective Stress Management Exercises

-- Physical activity.
+• Physical activity.
 Yes, exercise.
 The reason?
 Physical activity helps to use up the excess energy produced by the stress response.
 In fight-or-flight mode, the body is ready for intense physical activity.
 By exercising, the stress response runs its course, and the body returns to a physiological normal.
-Also, a simple stress ball can work wonders when it comes to alleviating stress.
-Moreover, a customized stress ball imprinted with a comforting or motivational quote can be even more effective.
-If this sounds interesting, check out QLP, they have a wide variety of custom stress balls.
-Physical activities are - literally - great stress management exercises.

 Relaxation is a very effective way to calm your mind and relax your body.
 Relaxation techniques such as progressive muscle relaxation, visualization, and guided meditation are some of the best stress management exercises you can use.
 When you feel more relaxed you will be able to be more productive.
-Listening to guided relaxation often helpful for learning to relax - see the relaxation downloads page for free relaxation downloads to try guided relaxation.
+Listening to guided relaxation often helpful for learning to relax.
+See the relaxation downloads page for free relaxation downloads so you can try guided relaxation.